-Example: You had a quarrel with someone and vaguely remember that he/she made insulting remarks to you.
+Example: You had a quarrel with someone and vaguely remember that he/she made insulting remarks.
 Consider that your memory may have played tricks on you or that your recollection may be distorted.
-Also, ask people who were present at the occasion.
+Also, ask people who were present on the occasion.